michael8rown/ansible/README.md

 # Arch Linux Installation and Configuration

-This is a collection of BASH and Ansible scripts to automate the installation of Arch Linux in UEFI mode, install/enable GNOME extensions, install WhiteSur icons, and set a number of dconf settings the way I like them.
+This is a collection of BASH and Ansible scripts to automate the installation of [Arch Linux](https://archlinux.org/) in UEFI mode, install/enable GNOME extensions, install WhiteSur icons, and set a number of dconf settings the way I like them.

 This is my first attempt at reproducing my NixOS experience in Arch.
 It isn't quite as flawless, but it's very close.

 ### Prerequisites

-This project assumes that you have already downloaded [Arch Linux](https://archlinux.org/) and have it ready to go on a thumb drive or some other medium from which you can install it.
+This project assumes that you have already downloaded Arch and have it ready to go on a thumb drive or some other medium from which you can install it.

 It also assumes that you have a better-than-beginner understanding of disk partitioning (I prefer `cfdisk`), especially if you are planning to use the project to install Arch alongside another distribution. **I take no responsibility for loss of data.** I have not tested this project in a dual-boot situation so I cannot vouch for its reliability in that regard.

 ### Step 1: Pre-installation tasks

-The Arch iso does not ship with `git`.
-Therefore, the first task is to install it with
+The first step is to boot the installation iso.
+Once booted, you will need to install `git` because the iso does not ship with it.

 ```
 pacman-key --init
 sudo pacman -Sy git
 ```

-Once that's complete, clone this repo with
+Once installed, clone this repo with

 ```
 git clone https://github.com/michael8rown/archinstall.git